-This month marks the third anniversary of the closure of the children’s charity Kids Company.
+This month marks the fifth anniversary of the closure of the children’s charity Kids Company.
 The charity had been forced to close in 2015 following allegations of serious sexual abuse broadcast by BBC’s Newsnight programme, and stories of “gross financial mismanagement”, led by the Spectator magazine, including mismanagement of a £3 million grant given to the charity shortly before it closed.
 A subsequent investigation by the Metropolitan Police into the allegations of sexual and physical abuse that were aired so sensationally by Newsnight however found “no evidence of criminality” and no fault with the charity’s safeguarding of children and vulnerable adults.
 In 2017 the courts finally confirmed that the £3million grant that had been given to the charity did not have to be returned, and that the terms of the grant had not been breached by the charity.
 But by then the doors were closed and the charity in liquidation.

 The narrative is puzzling, with commentators on all sides sensing that there was something missing in this story, something that didn’t quite add up in the disjunct between the apparent success and good work of the charity, which even its detractors acknowledged, and the media narrative of sexual abuse and financial dysfunction.